VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Chapter 5
-# Designing and Implementing the Payments Bounded Context
+# Preparing for the V1 Release

-*Our first stopping point.*
+*Adding functionality and refactoring for the V1 release.*

 # A Description of the Payments Bounded Context